Terminal High Altitude Area Defense: Turkey

 According to U.S. officials the AN/TPY-2 radar was deployed at Turkey's Kürecik Air Force base.
 The radar was activated in January 2012.

 United Arab Emirates

-The United Arab Emirates (UAE) signed a deal to purchase the missile defense system on 25 December 2011.
+In December 2011, the United Arab Emirates (UAE) signed a deal to purchase the missile defense system.
 The United Arab Emirates (UAE) graduated its first two THAAD unit classes at Fort Bliss in 2015 and 2016.
 Its first live-fire exercises with Patriot missiles took place in 2014.

 On 17 January 2022, THAAD made its first real-world intercept against an incoming Houthi ballistic missile in the UAE.

 United States

 Hawaii

 In June 2009, the United States deployed a THAAD unit to Hawaii, along with the SBX sea-based radar, to defend against a possible North Korean launch targeting the archipelago.

 Guam

 In April 2013, the United States declared that Alpha Battery, 4th Air Defense Artillery Regiment (A-4), would be deployed to Guam to defend against a possible North Korean IRBM attack targeting the island.
 In March 2014, Alpha Battery, 2nd ADA RGT (A-2), did a change of responsibility with A-4 and took over the Defense of Guam Mission.
 After a successful 12-month deployment by A-4, Delta 2 (D-2) took its place for a 12-month deployment.
 In 2018-2019 Echo Battery, 3rd ADA Regiment (E-3) deployed to Guam.